4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/advanced_app.rst

 .. _separate-config:

-Separate the configuration from the code
+Separate the Configuration from the Code
 ----------------------------------------
 It is good practice to separate the application code and the configuration parameters.
 This ensures overview and easy altering of the configuration.